 Shirley Nash Weber, Ph.D. is the fifth African American to serve as a constitutional officer in California's 171-year history.
 Born to sharecroppers in Hope, Arkansas during the segregationist Jim Crow era, Dr. Weber earned her PhD from UCLA by age 26.
 She served as a member and chair of board of the San Diego Unified School District, and was elected to four terms as a member of the California State Assembly, representing the San Diego region.

-Universal public education is a core element of America's vision of a society that works for all of us, preparing each student for their future.
+Universal public education is core to America's vision of a society that works for all of us, preparing each student for their future.
 The challenges are not the same for every student.
 EdTrust-West, a non-profit organization, advocates for educational justice and the high academic achievement of all California students, particularly those of color and living in lower-income communities.

 Dr. Christopher Nellum regularly appears in media to speak on these themes.
-Nellum’s path from Head Start through K-12 education and college was not a straight line and mirrors many of the challenges students of color and students from lower-income communities face today.
-His home, California’s Imperial Valley, is rich with familial and cultural traditions, but also the site of extreme rural poverty.
+His winding path from Head Start through K-12 education and college mirrors many of the challenges students of color and students from lower-income communities face.
+His home, California’s Imperial Valley, is rich with traditions, but also the site of extreme rural poverty.
 Nellum completed his undergraduate degree at UC Santa Barbara, his master’s degree at CSU Long Beach, and his Ph.D. at the University of Michigan.

 With each generation, Americans are becoming dramatically more open-minded about gender identity and sexual orientation, including their own.
 In 2020, a survey by Gallup found that about 15% of adults born 1997-2002 identify as gay, lesbian or bisexual, and about 1.8% identify as transgender.
-For many people, especially in older generations, these figures are surprising.
-They aren't aware of the diversity all around them.
+These figures surprise many, unaware of the diversity all around them.

-Stella Keating was the first transgender teen to testify in front of the US Senate.
-Her personal story, viewed by millions, has opened minds and hearts — and redefined a national conversation about equality under the law.
-Now a high school junior, Stella is a champion of the GenderCool Project, a youth-led movement helping to replace misinformed opinions with positive experiences by meeting transgender and non-binary youth who are thriving.
-Stella is deeply interested in the judicial system and plans to attend law school as part of her journey to becoming an elected official.
-She loves reading, writing, playing chess and the violin and doing artistic DIY projects.
+Stella was the first transgender teen to testify in the US Senate.
+Her personal story, viewed by millions, opened minds and hearts — and redefined a national conversation about equality under the law.
+Stella is a champion of the GenderCool Project, a youth-led movement helping to replace misinformed opinions with positive experiences by meeting transgender and non-binary youth who are thriving.

 Sivan Kotler-Berkowitz is a rising senior, an athlete, and a member of a local youth commission working to address the racial and economic inequities that have been highlighted by the pandemic.
 He speaks Hebrew and is learning ASL.

-Daniel Trujillo is a rising ninth grader.
-He and his family were featured in People Magazine’s first ever print Pride Issue in June 2020.
+Daniel Trujillo and his family were featured in People Magazine’s first ever print Pride Issue in June 2020.
 He hopes to contribute to creating change through continued advocacy and telling the stories of Latinx trans youth like himself through his music, art, and stop motion movies.

 In this session, you'll have some decisions to make.
 You will hear a series of brief, well-crafted "pitch" presentations from organizations that work with student leaders.
-Each of these presentations will answer four questions:
+Each presentation will answer four questions:

 Based on these presentations, you will fill out a survey to provide feedback and indicate organizations that you want to connect with.
-Your survey responses will directly affect breakout sessions that will take place after the conclusion of the conference.
+Your survey responses will directly affect meetings and programs that you may be invited to participate in.

 The American Civil Liberties Union (ACLU) defends the fundamental rights outlined in the United States Constitution and the Bill of Rights through public education, lobbying and litigation.